dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.58/_index.md

 **CACTWO-7073** **{{< rawhtml >}}<span style="color:#2a7d1f">(Important)</span>{{< /rawhtml >}}**

-This issue has now been prevented by only removing ICD and CPT codes from evidence text that is linked to a document when the text is copied to a physician query.
+This issue has now been prevented by only removing ICD-10 and CPT codes from evidence text that is linked to a document when the text is copied to a physician query.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">